 Political pundits have known since President Obama’s re-election that in 2016, a deep field of recruits, both new and old, would emerge to earn the Republican nomination for President of the United States.

-After several subtle hints on the topic, many anticipated that Donald Trump would make a run for the Republican bid, and were validated when Trump announced he was running for president in mid-June.
+After several subtle hints on the topic, many anticipated that Donald Trump would make a run for the Republican nomination, and were validated when Trump announced he was running for president in mid-June.

-However, few pundits expected the earliest comments of Trump’s campaign to be as divisive and out-of-touch as they have been, and an even fewer number could have predicted how positively his embarrassing rhetoric would affect his standing in the political polls, many of which have him at the front of the Republican field ahead of former Florida Governor Jeb Bush.
-Others have him behind Bush in second, but all of them show Trump is on an upward trend.
+However, few pundits expected the earliest comments of Trump’s campaign to be as divisive and out-of-touch as they have been.
+Even fewer could have predicted how favorably his embarrassing rhetoric would affect his standing in the political polls.
+Many polls place him at the front of the Republican field ahead of former Florida Governor Jeb Bush.
+Others have him in second behind Bush, but all of them show Trump is on an upward trend.

 Trump has been making headlines since he launched his campaign, when several media outlets like National Review played games with his awkward live announcement at the Trump Tower in New York City.

-Since then, negative publicity has continued for Trump, most of which was the result of his discouraging comments made about immigrants during his announcement speech, when he said, “when Mexico sends its people, they’re not sending their best.
+Since then, negative publicity has continued for Trump, most of which was the result of the discouraging comments he made toward immigrants during his announcement speech when he said, “when Mexico sends its people, they’re not sending their best.
 They’re not sending you.
 They’re sending people that have lots of problems, and they’re bringing those problems with us.
 They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.
 And some, I assume, are good people.”

 Yet somehow, despite all of the controversy surrounding him, Trump has, rather loudly and obscenely, asserted himself at the front of the field.

 And I ask myself, how is this even possible?

 Trump is somehow seen as an exciting politician who isn’t afraid to say what needs to be said, and one of the few candid presidential candidates running in 2016.